Fall Bucket List for Kids: 20 Things To Do in Westchester and the Hudson Valley this Fall

 9. Hit the Garlic Festival

-Saugerties toasts the potent veggie with its own festival Saturday, October 2-Sunday, October 3.
+Saugerties toasts the potent veggie with its festival on Saturday, October 1, and Sunday, October 2.

 11. Visit a National Treasure—for FREE

-Enjoy free admission to a national park on Saturday, September 25 and Thursday, November 11.
-Local options include Eleanor Roosevelt National Historic Site, the Home of Franklin D. Roosevelt National Historic Site, and Saratoga National Historical Park.
+Enjoy free admission to a national park on Saturday, September 24, and Tuesday, November 11.
+Local options include the Eleanor Roosevelt National Historic Site, the Home of Franklin D. Roosevelt National Historic Site, and Saratoga National Historical Park.

 12. Shop the Farmers Market

-Visit a local farmers market before the outdoor venues close for the season, which usually happens around Thanksgiving.
+Visit a local farmers market before the outdoor venues close for the season, which usually happens in November.

 Take a family bike ride on Bicycle Sundays.
 Photo courtesy of the Westchester Police Department